 WAMC events are generally conducted under IAAF rules and due to some recent incidents two rules in particular need to be highlighted.
-First, participants must only take drinks from the nominated drink station locations.
+First, participants must only collect drinks from the nutrition zones on course.
 Second, participants must not be paced (or accompanied) by non-participants either on foot or on bicycles.
 Breaches of any of these rules may lead to disqualification.

 Aid Station as per map below

 Aid stations will be on average every 2.5km along the course, at each station there will be water, Shotz re hydration drink and the option to have your own drinks available for collection.